 Absolutely!
 With God nothing is impossible, and we have seen it many times here at Be in Health®.
 Sometimes healing might happen instantly, but for most, it is a walkout.
 It really depends on factors coming out of the person’s life and background to numerous to list and define in this article.

-We will be addressing these things in more detail in our upcoming online streaming of the Overcoming PTSD conference though!
+We these things in more detail in our online streaming of the Overcoming PTSD conference!

 So where does a person begin in overcoming PTSD?

 Do we start by coming against the spirit of fear?
 Well, perhaps that seems like the right place to start, but let’s think about this for just a moment.
 When a traumatic event occurs, it involves the failure of another, yourself, or a perceived failure on God’s part – “God why didn’t you prevent this from happening?”
 Usually, before the symptoms of PTSD develop, an individual has accusation, unforgiveness and bitterness toward the people involved, themselves, or God.
 It may be subtle, but it is most likely there.

 Even though the spirit of fear is the primary source of the P.TS.D. symptoms, the first step is to forgive.
 Forgive those responsible for the trauma, and all involved.
 Sometimes we’re just mad about the whole circumstance and can’t place a finger on “who” we are mad at.

 For example, I was in town visiting my parents when my father passed away.
 I was there for the event and became bitter that it worked out that way.
 Thoughts like, “Why did it have to happen while I was there.
 I wouldn’t have been exposed to it if it had just happened while I was gone…” flooded my mind.
 Folks, no one can control that, it is what it is… forgive the whole thing, forgive yourself, and please don’t make God responsible.
 Sin is in the earth and God is not pleased that it happened either.
 But He is there to help us recover from it.

 There is hope and light in a fallen world